 "I've been good...
 Umm, you like my dress?"
 She ached for his soft word.

 " 'Snice.
 Seems you been wearing that one the last time I was in here."

 The decibel level of the tabernacle choir increased in her ears as it became clear he noticed the little things about her, even though she had not been his teller on his last visit.
 She counted his money and similar to the previous time, four weeks ago, she added a fifty-dollar bill of her own money to his stash.
 Her special touch this time was that she slept with the bill between her breasts so her unique lure would be imparted amidst the note's ink.
 She was sure it would make her irresistible.
 Once again she added her telephone number and hoped he'd figure it out when he matched her fragrance.

 She immediately put out her 'next teller' sign to indicate she was on break.
 She followed him right up to the double glass doors and watched him trot to catch the waiting bus at the corner.

 Her hormone levels plummetted after being with her boyfriend and it became difficult to contain her emotions.
 She needed a minute, plus the frigid cold had become unbearable on her slender arms.
 A quiet saunter through the parking lot to pick up a sweater from her car would likely kill two birds.

 The three sweater jackets on her back seat were fine but her red one would match the scarlet fringe at her neckline.
 Where was it?

 Sally Turner lay partially on Veronica's red sweater.
 The blood from her head wound had dried sufficiently such that Veronica could flick the stain from the wool fibers.

 "Hot enough for ya, Sal?
-So this will teach you not to try to steal my boyfriend away from me while he's in line.
+So this will teach you not to try to steal my boyfriend away from me while he's in the teller line.
 You got that?"